-Figure 19: Elements of the display (MPI monitor shown)
+Figure 11: Elements of the display (MPI2-10 monitor shown)

 Item number Description 1 Application name.
 Lists the name of the displayed application.
-2 Application tile 1.1 3 Application tile 3.
-1 4 Status bar.
-The right side of the status bar lists instrument status such as the selected input, the input signal, audio channel status, and the message center.
+2 Application tile 1.
+1 3 Application tile 3.1 4 Status bar.
+The right side of the status bar lists instrument status such as the selected input, type of input signal, selected signal reference, video/reference signal status, audio channel status, the real time clock setting, and the message center.
 The left side of the Status bar has icons with links to various instrument setting menus, presets, audio volume control, and status readouts.
 Use the Home icon to exit any displayed menus.
 5 Power / Standby button.
 Press the button to turn the instrument on or off.
 To completely remove power from the instrument, remove the power cord.
 CAUTION.
 To prevent data loss, it is strongly recommended that you first shut down the instrument using the power button or the Settings > Utilities menu before disconnecting the power cord.
 6 Application tabs.
 Some applications have selectable tabs (highlighted readouts) you can use to display additional information.
 7 Application tile 4.
-1 8 Application tile 2.1
+1 8 Application tile 2.
+1

-The application panels can be shown in four-tile mode, two-tile mode, or in full screen mode.
+1 The application panels can be shown in four-tile mode, full screen mode, or in vertical extended tile mode.